-Now, Python 3.5 has a more streamlined workflow with fewer modules and more innovative features.
-Python also offers a large number of ready packages, templates, and libraries so you can build a program fast without having to write the code from scratch.
+Python 3.5 has a more streamlined workflow, fewer modules, and more innovative features.
+Python also offers many ready packages, templates, and libraries to build a program fast without writing the code from scratch.

 Below are some further reasons why Python is now very popular in various software development companies:

 Also Read: 35 Funny And Best Python Programming Memes

 Since Python is, as discussed, a high-level language with syntaxes similar to everyday English, it’s easier for programmers and developers to read and understand the code.
 A programmer can easily share the code with others in the same team, and everyone can easily understand it.

 Python is also relatively easy to learn, so it’s easier to teach it to a beginner developer who joined a team.
 Since Python produced far shorter codes than Java and C++, this would also translate to efficiency.